-Social Media Director, NBA Featured Writer, NFL Staff Writer, General NBA Reporter, General NFL Reporter
+Social Media Director, NBA Staff Writer, NFL Contributor, General NBA Reporter, General NFL Reporter

 I love this.
 I love it a lot.
 Kobe and Nash are both incredible players and understand each other.
 Everyone knows that Kobe is competitive, hard-working, and tough-as-nails, but the way Nash put it is the best.
 He is indeed what Nash said, but that’s what makes him Kobe!
 If he wasn’t, he wouldn’t be the same player he is known as around the league as well.
 Kobe is arrogant, and Kobe knows Kobe is great.
 He also holds his teammates accountable to being great, which is why he has developed into one of the best leaders as well.